calledit/metric_depth_video_toolbox/HOWTO_movie2_3d.md

 *This step is optional*

 At this point we might want to look at the Scenes.html file and decide what scenes are credits or other visuals that are not pure camera shots.
-The reason we are interested in this is that the metric depth video toolbox supports multiple depth models (As of writing this depthcrafter and video-depth-anything is supported).
+The reason we are interested in this is that the metric depth video toolbox supports multiple depth models (As of writing this depthcrafter, geometrycrafter and video-depth-anything is supported).
 Video-depth-anything is faster and better at most normal camera shots, whereas depthcrafter is better at handling things like credits or other visuals that are not filmed with a camera.

 To select which scenes you want to use depthcrafter for you will need to open the Starship.Troopers-Scenes.csv file and ad a new column named "Engine".
-For the scenes that you want to use depthcrafter for you simply write "depthcrafter" in the cell.
+For the scenes that you want to use depthcrafter for you simply write "depthcrafter", "geometrycrafter", or "vda" in the cell.

 When you are done save the CSV file.